Documentation Index

 - Monorepo Mapping

-- Find your service in the list (e.g.,
+- Find your service in the list, such as

-org/payment-service) - Leave Repository Path empty (uses root)
+org/payment-service - Leave Repository Path empty to use the repository root

 - Click Save Mapping